Mohammad0336/IoT_LM_book-exercise-docs/labmodule01/README-GDA.md

 How does your implementation work?

-Through the use of git, the java components path wes utilized where pre-existing projects were used to test the validity of the testing environment built.
+Through the use of git, the java components path was utilized where pre-existing projects were used to test the validity of the testing environment built.
 The project ran as a java application and through maven install -DskipTests.
-Using the shared repository forked from programmingtheiot/book-exercise-docs the code was altered and pushed to share with all members of the group.
+Using the shared repository forked from programmingtheiot/book-exercise-docs the code was altered and pushed to share with members of the group.

 ### Code Repository and Branch